wp-plugins/dynamic-headers/readme.txt

 These are the directions for the install.
 Be sure to read Directions for Use before using.

-1. Upload `the custom-header` directory to the `/wp-content/plugins/` directory
+1. Upload 'the custom-header' directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Make sure /wp-content/plugins/custom-header/header-images/ is writable (777)
+1. Make sure `/wp-content/plugins/custom-header/header-images/` is writable (777)
 1. Read the Directions for Use